 When a UE configured with dl-OrJointTCI-StateList would transmit a PUCCH with positive HARQ-ACK or a PUSCH with positive HARQ-ACK corresponding to the DCI carrying the TCI State indication and without DL assignment, or corresponding to one or more PDSCH(s) scheduled by the DCI carrying the TCI State indication, and if the indicated TCI State(s) is/are different from the previously indicated one(s), the indicated TCI-State(s) and/or TCI-UL-State(s) should be applied starting from the first slot that is at least beamAppTime symbols after the last symbol of the PUCCH or the PUSCH, and if the UE receives more than one indicated TCI state for a CC/BWP to be applied starting from the first slot that is at least beamAppTime symbols after the last symbol of the PUCCH or the PUSCH, the indicated TCI state carried in the latest DCI, for the corresponding coresetPoolIndex value when applicable, in time corresponding to positive HARQ-ACK value is applied.
 The first slot and the beamAppTime symbols are both determined on the active BWP with the smallest SCS among the BWP(s) from the CCs applying the indicated TCI-State(s) or TCI-UL-State(s) that are active at the end of the PUCCH or the PUSCH carrying the positive HARQ-ACK.
 The indicated TCI-State(s) or TCI-UL-State(s) is/are based on the activated TCI states in each slot where the UE applies the indicated TCI-State(s) or TCI-UL-State(s) to DL channel(s)/signal(s) or UL channel(s)/signal(s).

-When a UE is configured with dl-OrJointTCI-StateList and is having one indicated TCI-state, and if the UE is configured with unifiedTCI-StateType is set as ‘separate’, and if the UE receives a TCI codepoint mapped with either of {TCI-State, TCI-UL-State}, the UE shall update the one indicated {TCI-State, TCI-UL-State} and maintain the other {TCI-State, TCI-UL-State} that is not updated by the received TCI codepoint.
+When a UE is configured with dl-OrJointTCI-StateList and is having one indicated TCI-state, and if the UE is configured with unifiedTCI-StateType set as ‘separate’, and if the UE receives a TCI codepoint mapped with either of {TCI-State, TCI-UL-State}, the UE shall update the one indicated {TCI-State, TCI-UL-State} and maintain the other {TCI-State, TCI-UL-State} that is not updated by the received TCI codepoint.

 When a UE is configured with dl-OrJointTCI-StateList and is having two indicated TCI-states, if the UE receives a TCI codepoint mapped with a sub-set of first and second TCI-State(s) and/or a sub-set of first and second TCI-UL-State(s), the UE shall update the first/second TCI-State(s) and/or first/second TCI-UL-State(s) mapped to the TCI codepoint, when applicable, and keep the previously indicated first/second TCI-State(s) and/or first/second TCI-UL-State(s) that is/are not updated by the TCI codepoint.